tinythings/sysinspect/docs/global_config.rst

     Type: **boolean**

-    Enable or disable the WebAPI service to control Sysinspect Master remotely.
+    Enable or disable the embedded Web API listener inside the ``sysmaster`` process so Sysinspect Master can be controlled remotely.

+    This listener is part of ``sysmaster`` itself.
+Sysinspect does not start a separate Web API daemon for this interface.

     .. important::